-The increase in resolution from one-degree to quarter-degree allows regions, whose features were not clearly defined in the onedegree analysis, to be better represented in the higher-resolution analysis.
-An example of this is the Gulf Stream.
-Figure 1 shows the 2005-2017 winter temperature of the Gulf Stream at 10 m depth off of the Southeastern coast of the United States.
-The quarterdegree resolution shows the tight temperature gradient of the Gulf Stream, whereas the onedegree resolution does not clearly define the Gulf Stream.
-The figure also depicts another improvement when moving from one-degree to quarter-degree resolution, and that is the ability to objectively analyze the physical variables closer to land.
-The quarter-degree land gridboxes are closer and more confined to the coast than the one-degree land gridboxes, whose land gridboxes extend much further into the ocean.
-This allows the quarter-degree WOA18 to better use the large amount of data in near-shore observations.
+Like its two predecessors (WOA13 and WOA18), WOA23 consists of temperature and salinity climatologies at both one-degree and quarter-degree spatial resolution.
+The increase in resolution from one-degree to quarter-degree between WOA09 and WOA13 allowed regions whose features were not clearly defined in the one-degree analysis to be better represented in the higher-resolution analysis.
+For example, the improved representation of the California Current from 1-degree to 1/4-degree resolution in both WOA13 (Fig. 1 in Zweng et al., 2013) and WOA18 (Fig. 1 in Zweng et al., 2018) continues to be evident in WOA23.
+One reason for this improved representation in the higher spatial resolution climatology is due to the quarter-degree land grid boxes being closer and more confined to the coast than the one-degree land grid-boxes, whose land grid boxes extend much further into the ocean.
+This allows the quarter-degree WOA13, WOA18, and WOA23 to better use the large amount of data in near-shore observations.